Zhang-Ale/Spike-The-Swordfish/README.md

 *Spike the Spadefish

 **How to play:** <br>
-WASD to move, left shift to sprint, left mouse click to attack.
+WASD to move, left shift to sprint, left mouse click to attack, ESC to pause game.

 **Credits:** <br>
 _Angler Fish by Anonymous [CC-BY] via Poly Pizza_<br>